borntofrappe/rho/README.md

 Following this option it is also possible to make the general dialog dismissible.
 Note that `barrierLabel` becomes necessary to allow the dismissible feature.

 It would be possible to make `TextInput` a stateless widget, since you ultimately manage the associated logic from `Home`.
 Ultimately I decided to maintain the stateful nature so that the widget manages the logic associated with the button, updating `_isEmpty` in the `onChanged` field.
 The controller and focus node are themselves lifted up to the parent widget.

+### sliver_animated_list

+Use the empty state of the `_tasks` list to animate the opacity of the sliver list, but also the movement from the decorative widget `EmptyState`.